malkh1/UDP-Tictactoe/README.md

 The server application supports multiple games going at the same time.

-# known issues
+# Known issues
 Currently, the game works only on LAN.
-Games played through the internet are not working.